Skip to main content

 • Digital kitchen scale

 Before making sourdough, you need to make a sourdough starter.
 Although it may sound complicated, a starter is essentially a mixture of flour and water that is kept in an environment that allows it to naturally ferment.
 Leo offers an incredibly thorough guide on how to make a sourdough starter here, but the basics are listed below.
-This is a multi-day process, but Leo assures us that the love you put into your starter is well-worth it come baking time.
+This is a multi-day process, but Leo assures us that the love you put into your starter is well worth it come baking time.

-making bread at home
+making bread at home - dough rising

 The Perfect Loaf

-• Day 2: In a separate jar, add 75 grams of the fermented starter, along with 50 grams rye flour, 50 grams all-purpose flour, and 115 grams water (try to ensure that the water is the same temperature you used in the first round).
+• Day 2: In a separate jar, add 75 grams of the fermented starter, along with 50 grams of rye flour, 50 grams of all-purpose flour, and 115 grams water (try to ensure that the water is the same temperature you used in the first round).
 Mix all together, lightly cover with top, and leave to rest in the same spot for 24 hours.
 Discard the original mixture and clean out the jar.

 • Day 4: Repeat the same process as day 3, but only let rest for 12 hours.
 At the 12-hour mark, repeat the same process (75 grams of fermented mixture and the same measurements of flour and water), combine, cover, and let sit overnight.